 Setting the Stage for Safe Interactions Between the Genders in a Drug-Free Environment

 One of the biggest mistakes single-sex clinics make is the fact that they underestimate the trigger potential of interactions.
 Because many women connect drug abuse to men in their lives, there’s often baggage.
 Failure to test social interaction before returning home can lead to unwelcome results, such as relapse.
 In co-ed programs that include separate rehab for women and men, you can avoid this problem.

 During social gatherings that therapists oversee, the genders mingle.
 Peers work on interacting with one another without using drugs or alcohol.
 For some, this may be the first time doing so in a positive light.
 In the process, women recognize social, emotional, and physical triggers.

 Ideally, residents develop coping mechanisms during their time in rehab.
 If there are still some situations where more growth must take place, the social occasions bring this to light.
 Conversely, they offer plenty of self-esteem building when women recognize that they’ve overcome specific stresses.

-With the availability of rehab for men and women, participate in a program that takes your unique makeup into account.
+With the availability of rehab for men and rehab for women, participate in a program that takes your unique makeup into account.
 Don’t continue suffering in silence.
 Friendly therapists at the Melrose Recovery Group want to get to know you and help.
 Call (866) 271-3438 today to set up an appointment with an addiction specialist.